sunshinescience/Jamming/README.md

 Another debugging tool is to use console.log() at different points in your code to see what value is being grabbed and passed between your props.

+### Deploy
+#### You can use [surge]() to deploy your Jammming project.

+You will start by installing surge globally.

+In your console, run npm install --global surge.

+#### Before you deploy, you need to think of a domain name with the following format:
+`SOME_NAME.surge.sh`

+SOME_NAME can be replaced with anything you like.

+Next, you need to replace or add this URI to two locations in your project.

+    In *Spotify.js, set redirectUri to your new domain In your Spotify application, add your new domain as a redirect URI

+#### Back in the command line, from the Jammming project’s root directory, run:
+`npm run build`

+#### cd into the build directory and run the command:
+`surge`

+ollow the steps on the screen.
+Change the domain value to your new URI.

+Congrats!
+You’ve just deployed a React App that queries the Spotify API!